dvdgeroconnell/pands-project/README.md

 When this option is chosen, the scatter plots are drawn with superimposed best fit lines, as calculated by *numpy.polyfit()*.
 The output is saved to *bestfit_plt.txt*.
 As discussed in the [Best Fit](#Best-Fit) section above, a best fit or regression line is intended to represent a set of points such that the sum of the squared distance from each point to the line is minimized.
 The simplest case, which we've applied here, is linear regression, where the solution is a straight line (first order polynomial).

-**Figure 15 - *Iris* petal width vs. sepal width**
+**Figure 15 - *Iris* attribute-pair scatter plots and best-fit lines, colour coded by species (Matplotlib)**
 ![Best Fit - NumPy, Pyplot](images/bestfit_plt_1.png)

 The best fit lines have been drawn per species, because we have concluded from the correlation results that it can be misleading to look atthe *Iris* data set as a whole.
 This is further demonstrated in 2 of the plots, where a best fit line has been drawn for the *Iris* data set as well as for the individual species.

+A similar plot using Seaborn was also generated, however, it offers no new insights and is not included here for conciseness.
+It can be viewed in

 #### Observations
 A number of observations can be made: